 If you have any experience on this topic or have any questions, feel free to leave me a comment below.
 And if after practicing this advice for a while, it has helped with your evacuation, please let me know.
-Otherwise if you fancy learning more about yoga and anatomy, and deepen your knowledge of all things yoga, you may consider joining me for my upcoming Yoga Alliance RYT200 Yoga Teacher Training or RCYT Kids Yoga Teacher Training Courses.
+Otherwise if you fancy learning more about yoga and anatomy, and deepening your knowledge of all things yoga, you may consider joining me for my upcoming Yoga Alliance RYT200 Yoga Teacher Training or RCYT Kids Yoga Teacher Training Courses.

 (After posting addition: I should have also mentioned how Twist poses, with deep breathing, also helps to stimulate the digestive organs especially the ascending and descending colon.
 They also help neutralize and re-align the spine, so a great pose to do after waking up (gently), and at the end of the day.
 I also just noticed that in 2017 I wrote a post on Agni Sara which you may be interested in reading about here.)